 Want to become a Society Member?

-Step 4) If you wish to pay your Society Membership fee online, click on "Donate Now!" in the left hand menu, then click on the "CanadaHelps" button
+Step 2) Return your completed Society Membership form to the ARJAA office with your $15 fee (or if you wish to pay your Society Membership fee online, click on "Donate Now!" in the left hand menu, then click on the "CanadaHelps" button)